MyTooliT/ICOtronic/Documentation/Introduction.md

    1. to the PCAN adapter, and
    2. the power supply unit.
 2. Connect the USB connector of the PCAN adapter to your computer.
-3. Make sure that your sensor device (SHA/STH/SMH) is connected to a power source.
+3. Make sure that your sensor node (SHA/STH/SMH) is connected to a power source.
 For an STH this usually means that you should check that the battery is (fully) charged.

 ### Software